fergorgs/TrabRedes/README.md

 * **Implemented Client Commands**
 Once the Client is running, you have the following commands at your disposal:
     * **/connect**: use this command to connect to the server.
 It will only work if the server program is running.
 You must be connected to execute all other commands (except /quit, of course).
+This command accept connections to remove computers.
+To connect locally just do */connnect*; to connect remotely you need to specify a Domain/IP address (*/connect [ip/domain]*).
+The server to be connected must be running on port 6667.
     * **/join**: used to connect to a channel.
 You need to pass a channel name, with the mask #[name].
     * **/kick**: this command kicks an user from a channel.
 Need to pass [nick] of the user to be kicked.
 You need to be channel OP to perform this command.
     * **/mute**: this command mutes an user from a channel.
 Need to pass [nick] of the user to be muted.
 You need to be channel OP to perform this command.